Skip to main content

 Required: no

-The capabilities field can be used to request extra capabilities.
+The capabilities field requests extra capabilities.

 By default, Cloudron apps are unprivileged and cannot perform many operations including changing network configuration, launch docker containers etc.